2019 Chicago Regional Bridge Building Specifications

 All construction and material requirements will be checked prior to

-testing.
-Bridges failing to meet these specifications at the
+testing and may be checked after testing.
+Bridges failing to meet

-Bridges disqualified prior to the start of the contest may be tested
+to the start of the contest may be tested as exhibition bridges at the

-as unofficial bridges at the discretion of the builder and the contest
+discretion of the builder and the contest directors.

 If, during testing, a condition becomes apparent (i.e., use of